iulianbarbu/polkadot-sdk/templates/parachain/README.md

 - 🧹 Do not persist the state.
 - 💰 Are preconfigured with a genesis state that includes several prefunded development accounts.
 - 🧑‍⚖️ Development accounts are used as validators, collators, and `sudo` accounts.

+## Deploying a Parachain

+You can see a guide on the [`Polkadot Wiki`](https://wiki.polkadot.network/docs/build-guides-template-basic), which goes thorugh an example by using [`polkadot-parachain`](https://crates.io/crates/polkadot-parachain-bin) node.

 ## Contributing